About the Journal

 • Wood Sciences.

-The journal is published two issues per year in English.
+The journal publishes four issues per year in English.

 Peer Review Process

-• The NTU-JAVS followed the double-blind reviewing process for all submitted manuscripts.
+• The NTU-JAVS follows a double-blind reviewing process for all submitted manuscripts.

 • All submitted manuscripts to NTU-JAVS are strictly and carefully peer-reviewed by a minimum of two external reviewers.

-• The primary check for plagiarism using Turnitin software is applied in the editorial office to check the plagiarism.
+• There is a primary check for plagiarism using Turnitin software, which is applied in the editorial office to check the plagiarism.

 • Editors apply the manuscript's preliminary review in the editorial office, which will take no more than seven days after submission before sending it to external reviewers.